10 Innovative Healthcare Marketing Ideas 2022: Ultimate Checklist

 One of the top ranking signals for Google Local 3 pack on mobile devices is the number of reviews and the quality of those reviews.
 As a dentist, if you wish to show up above the competitor down the road focus on generating new patient reviews.

 You want to make the patient reviews process as easy and painless as possible.
 You don’t want to overcomplicate the reviews process, so they don’t get distracted or are less inclined to leave a review about the doctor or practice.
 There are multiple platforms that Google indexes for patient reviews including popular sites like Yelp, Facebook, Google My Business, Healthgrades, and many more.
-Organize a review generation process to streamline online reviews using these multiple platforms.
+Organize a reputation management for doctors process to streamline online reviews using these multiple platforms.

 Some patients may be more comfortable leaving a Google review while others Facebook.
 No matter the case, all of these review platforms are beneficial to your practice’s online reputation and search results.

-It’s important to not only focus on one review platform for two reasons:
+It’s essential to not only focus on one review platform for two reasons:

 - You could be missing out on a number of reviews because a patient may be more likely to leave a review on a different platform.